- Student Life

 All leavers are offered the opportunity to become Life Members of the Association by paying a one-off fee at the conclusion of their days at St Matt’s.
 We then keep in touch with those members via an annual magazine which is full of articles and news of Old Girls.
 We keep an up to date database of past pupils, but to do this we need YOUR help by letting us know what you, your friends and family members are up to.
 You can find us on Facebook under St Matthew's Oldgirls (Smog) or email us on email@example.com.

-During the Big Weekend, we’ll be showcasing our work with the SMS Archives, something the committee has been working for years to protect and preserve.
-We have a very real commitment to documenting the history of the school for future generations and we can’t wait to share this with you.
+During the Big Weekend, we showcased our work with the SMS Archives, something the committee has been working for years to protect and preserve.
+We have a very real commitment to documenting the history of the school for future generations and we invite you to have a look around the newly developed school foyer next time you're in town.

 See newly elected President Charlotte Gendall (Miller's) first address here.